Jimmy Dorrell, Executive Director and President, Co-Founder

 Kathy Wise is Assistant Director of Mission Waco.
 She grew up in Gatesville, Texas, graduated from Baylor with a BBA degree and moved to Alexandria, Virginia where she worked in business for 10 years followed by 5 years on staff at First Baptist Alexandria (community ministries, single adult ministry).
 She returned to Waco to attend Baylor’s Truett Seminary where she earned her M.Div. degree in theology, including a mentorship semester in Clinical Pastoral Education/chaplaincy at Hillcrest Hospital.
 Kathy began volunteering with Mission Waco in 1998 to learn more about cross cultural relationships, completed Mission Waco’s Urban Ministry Institute in 2000 (including a 2-month “urban placement” with the Jesus People in Chicago that opened her eyes to community living), and then joined Mission Waco staff in May 2000.
 She oversees much of the operational side of Mission Waco, as well as the work group and intern programs, and staff liaison with The Ark Apartments.

-Kathy enjoys being part of Church Under the Bridge, hiking, running and biking, introducing people to Waco, and reading.
+Kathy enjoys being part of Church Under the Bridge, hiking, biking, participating in entrepreneurship and redevelopment in Waco, and introducing people to Waco.

 “Gratitude is the attitude which enables us to receive the hidden gifts of those we want to serve and to make these gifts visible to the community as a source of celebration….
 There is little doubt that jealousy, rivalry, anger, and resentment dominate our society much more than gratitude.
 Most people are afraid to make themselves available to others.
 They fear that they will be manipulated and exploited.
 They choose the safe way of hiding themselves and thus remaining unnoticed and anonymous.
 But in such a milieu of suspicion and fear, no community can develop and no good news can become visible….
 True missioners are people who are hunting for the Divine treasure hidden in the heart of the people to whom they want to make the Good News known.
 They always expect to see the beauty and truth of God shining through those with whom they live and work.”
 (Nouwen, Gracias)